 |Grade 5 + in English Language||44.6%||36%|

 The school had many outstanding individual achievements.
 Top performers were Ella Fishlock with five 9s , one 8 and four 7s, Stefan Freeson with eight 8s and two 7s and Greg Emerick with one 9, three 8s, three 7s and two 6s.

 An ecstatic Ella Fishlock said, “I am obviously very pleased with my results!
 I put in a lot of hard work to achieve them and I would like to say a big thank you to all of the staff at Trafalgar.”

 Subjects which performed superbly at 9-4 in this year’s GCSEs were Art (87%), Chemistry (76%), Biology (88%), Physics (72%), PE (87%), Food and Nutrition (100%), Beliefs, Values and Traditions (71%), and Health and Fitness (100%).

 Our culture of excellence and support for all students was exemplified by the performance of Pupil Premium students.
-The nationally recognised “gap” in performance of these students is reversed at Trafalgar with Pupil Premium students posting a marginally better performance at Basics 9 – 4 and Basics 9 – 5 than their peers.
+The nationally recognised “gap” in performance of these students is reversed at Trafalgar with Pupil Premium students making marginally better progress than their peers.